 Is it the Agents Duty of Disclosure to notify a prospective buyer of any dark history associated with the property?
-NSW Licenced Conveyancer Rachel Godden, discusses any ramifications that may arise when you are the agent selling the property.
+In this article we discuss the ramifications that may arise when you are the agent selling the property.

 What is the position with disclosing a previous dark history associated with the property?
 Are you obliged to disclose to a prospective purchaser the fact that a violent murder has occurred in the property or alternatively that there has been a suicide on the premises?
 Generally speaking, there is no legal requirement to disclose such information in the relevant property law legislation in either Qld or NSW.